 Vellum’s texture makes it an ideal drawing surface for charcoal, pastels, and crayon.

-If you are using graphite and drawing a subject with very dark values, vellum will work well for you.
+If you use graphite and draw a subject with very dark values, vellum will work well for you.

-If you are drawing something with light values (like an infant), the smooth might be a better choice.
+The smooth might be a better choice if you are drawing something with light values (like an infant).

 Strathmore Bristol Smooth Paper Review Pros And Cons